SathiyanarayananSK/SathiyanarayananSK/README.md

 # 👋 Welcome to My GitHub

 Hi there!
-I'm @SathiyanarayananSK, a Master of Data Science student with a deep passion for uncovering insights, solving complex problems, and driving meaningful impact through data.
-With over 2.5 years of experience in the IT industry, I have contributed to delivering effective solutions in retail and e-commerce domains.
-My journey blends academic knowledge with hands-on experience, allowing me to approach challenges with curiosity, precision, and creativity.
+I'm @SathiyanarayananSK, a Master of Data Science graduate with a deep passion for uncovering insights, solving complex problems, and driving meaningful impact through data.
+I'm especially passionate about becoming a Data Engineer, where I can design scalable data systems and build robust pipelines that turn raw data into actionable insights.
+With hands-on experience in designing and operating Azure Databricks–based pipelines, and over 3 years of experience in the IT industry, I have contributed to delivering effective solutions in sports, retail, and e-commerce domains.
+My journey blends academic knowledge with practical expertise, allowing me to approach challenges with curiosity, precision, and creativity.

 ## 💡 About Me